 (d12 + d22)/d02, where d0 is the mean trunk caliber, and d1 and d2 are the mean branch calibers (Figure 6C).

+2.6 Close the grading window.
+Click “send” in the pop-up dialog to upload the graded image to the cloud-based server and record the automatically measured retinal vascular parameters.

+Figure 6.
+Quantification of retinal vasculature.
+(A) Zone B (defined as 0.5-1.0 disc diameters away from the disc margin) is used to measure vessel calibers of zone B according to the Atherosclerosis Risk in Communities Study.
+Zone C (defined as 0.5-2.0 disc diameters away from the disc margin) is used to measure vessel calibers of zone C and a spectrum of retinal vascular network parameters (such as tortuosity, fractal dimension, and bifurcation).
+(B) Vessel covers are measurement lines used to estimate the retinal vessel calibers (or diameters).
+Incorrect vessel covers should be manually excluded from the measurement.
+(C) For all vessels that have their first bifurcation within zone C, the program automatically measures the branching angles (θ) of the first bifurcation.
+In addition, the branching coefficient is also calculated using the formula: Branching coefficient = (d12 + d22)/d02, where d0 is the trunk caliber, and d1 and d2 are the branch calibers.

-4. Assess the Thickness of GC-IPL and RNFL
+3. Assess the Thickness of GC-IPL and RNFL

 Figure 7.
-Image acquisition and optimal results of retinal neuronal structure analysis.
-Optical coherence tomography (OCT) is used to measure the thickness of the ganglion cell-inner plexiform layer (GC-IPL) and retinal nerve fiber layer (RNFL).
-(A, B) The GC-IPL and RNFL can be imaged using the built-in “macular cube” and “optic disc cube” scanning protocols respectively.
-(C, D) It is critical to check the image quality immediately after image acquisition.
-Discard the image and retake the scan if the signal strength is smaller than 6, or motion artefacts are detected.
-(E, F) After finishing the image acquisition, the built-in algorithm can automatically analyze the image and generate a report for interpretation.
+Schematic diagram showing the procedures of measuring RNFL and GC-IPL thickness.
+Optical coherence tomography (OCT) can be used to measure thicknesses of the ganglion cell-inner plexiform layer (GC-IPL) and the retinal nerve fiber layer (RNFL).
+(A, B) Measure the GC-IPL and RNFL thicknesses using the built-in “macular cube” and “optic disc cube” scanning protocols respectively.
+(C, D) Check the image quality immediately after image acquisition.
+Discard the image and repeat the scan if the signal strength is smaller than 6, or motion artefacts are detected.
+(E, F) Then, prompt the built-in analysis program to automatically analyze the scan result and generate a report for interpretation.

-4.1.
+3.1.
 Perform image acquisition using optical coherence tomography (OCT).